Marinefährprahm: Motozattera

 In late 1941, for Operazione C3, the invasion of Malta, the Regia Marina (Italian Royal Navy) secured the drawings of the MFP-A from the Kriegsmarine and placed an initial order for 65 vessels, numbered 701 to 765.
-These Bette MZ (colloquially "motozattere") were built in Italian shipyards, primarily in and around Palermo and gave the Regia Marina the amphibious capability to land infantry, armored vehicles and supplies on beaches.
+These Bette MZ (colloquially "motozattere") were built in Italian shipyards, primarily in and around Palermo and gave the Regia Marina the amphibious capability to land infantry, armoured vehicles and supplies on beaches.
 Up to three M13/40 medium tanks and 100 infantry could be carried or an equivalent weight in cargo.
 The only major design changes were to substitute Italian diesel engines (OM BXD 150 CV six-cylinder types as used in the Littorina diesel trains) for the three German Deutz truck engines and to replace the German 7.5 cm deck gun with a 76 mm/40 gun.
 The anti-aircraft armament was usually protected with sandbags or concrete blocks.